 I saw the beautiful colours of fall while the train crossed the High Bridge through Hometown.
 Our train travelled along Lake Hauto.
 Ed and I opened the windows so we could stick our cameras outside.
 The air was crisp and sweets.
 If we had taken the steam train ride, I am sure the smell would have added an even more nostalgic feel to the experience.

 It was a challenge for me to keep the camera steady while shooting out the window of a moving train.
 I had a slight pang of dread at the idea of my camera popping out of my hand and falling into the valley below.
 The High Bridge is 168 feet tall and 1,000 feet long.
 Thank goodness for hand-straps.

-Two hours later our train pulled into the Central Railroad of New Jersey Station at Jim Thorpe.
+Two hours later, our train pulled into the Central Railroad of New Jersey Station at Jim Thorpe.

 Arriving in Jim Thorpe

 Before being renamed to honour legendary athlete James Francis Thorpe, the town was formerly known as Mauch Chunk.
-Mauch Chunk is a Leni Lenape Indian name which means "Bear Mountain."
+Mauch Chunk is a Leni Lenape Indian name that means "Bear Mountain."
 The train pulled into the middle of town, and we could see the mountains all around us as the train pulled into the station.

 We disembarked at Jim Thorpe Station and walked toward the station building.
-On January 1, 1976, The Central Railroad of New Jersey Station, also known as the Jersey Central Station and Jim Thorpe Station was added to the National Register of Historic Places.
+On January 1, 1976, The Central Railroad of New Jersey Station, also known as the Jersey Central Station and Jim Thorpe Station, was added to the National Register of Historic Places.
 The station was designed by Wilson Brothers & Company of Philadelphia, Pennsylvania, and built in 1888.

 I wanted to stop at the Big Creek Vineyard and Hooven Mercantile Co Museum, but we were in a rush.